 The author has ranked the bridge as Nationally Significant, due to a number of factors.
 The first is the truss design.
 These are the only known trusses with this design in the United States, and likely the world.

 In addition, the only alterations the bridge ever received occurred in 1898, old enough to be considered significant.
+At this time, the approaches were replaced and the trusses strengthened.

 The preservation and landmark status has contributed to this bridge being rated as such a highly significant structure.